I’m sober…Now what? What does life after addiction look like?

 And the gifts of sobriety will chase you down.
 I can promise you that.

-Will it be easy?
+Will life after addiction be easy?
 No. It won’t be.
 You’ll hit walls.
-You’ll get frustrated…and sometimes everything in you will tell you to stop.
-Everything will tell you that you can’t reach your goals…But it is during those times when you have to have faith.
-You have to dig your heels in and resolve within yourself that you will become the very best version of yourself.
-You’ll use the tools you’ve been given in treatment, and from your sponsor…and the winners you’re surrounding yourself with.
+You’ll get frustrated…and sometimes everything inside your brain will tell you to stop.
+Everything will tell you that you can’t reach your goals…But it is during those times when you have to realize those words are not from God.
+That’s not what He’s saying about you.
+You have to dig your heels in and decide that you will become the very best version of yourself.

 If you or someone you love is struggling with addiction, there is help.
 239-440-6856